The Art of Ecommerce Debugging

 This book is not one of those dry, boring, painful technical books.
 I've learned from reading enough of them.
 This book is concise, interesting, packed with stories and comics, and gives you graspable (if that's a word) insights that you can use, today, as you fix bugs in an e-commerce setting.
 If you aren't convinced that you have saved 2 hours of debugging time in 2 months, we will refund your money.

 Now available, you can purchase the accompanying course for Magento.
 If you are a junior or mid-level developers, consider this course as sitting down with a senior developer and debugging some freaking-hard problems.
 I take the theories and examples in the book and brings them to life with legit, real-world problems.
 Walk through (at this point) 5 bugs—some of them excruciatingly difficult, but never fear, the answer has already been discovered.
 The environment you learn in is a brand-new code base with thousands of lines of undiscovered code along with a fully-functioning sample data set with plenty of orders.
 See preview here.

 The checkout is down.
 Your project manager is breathing down your neck.
 Someone is reminding you that you're a certified developer with "how many years of experience" and that you should be able to get this fixed, quickly.

 We, ecommerce developers face real, intense pressure.
 We have to keep the site up.
 We have to fix problems quickly.
 We have to prevent bugs from getting into the system.
 I feel this all the time (and I'm guessing you have too).
 Through the course of my 10-15 years as an ecommerce developer, I've picked up tools and ideas that have reduced that feeling of stress.
-These have put me in the driver seat in (most) situations.
-Yes, there are still those crazy-weird problems, but that number is constantly on the decrease.
+These have put me in the driver's seat in (most) situations.
+Yes, there are still those crazy-weird problems, but that number is constantly decreasing.
 The Art of Ecommerce Debugging is where I give my learnings to you to make your load lighter.

 See a preview section